 Law School Case Brief

-Lodowick Post, the plaintiff, was out with his hounds chasing a wild fox when Pierson, the defendant interceptor knowing that the fox was being chased, shot and killed it.
-Post brought an action against Pierson for trespass, and the trial court ruled in his favor.
-Pierson appealed, arguing that Post had no rights in the fox merely because he was chasing it.
+Plaintiff Lodowick Post was out with his hounds chasing a wild fox when defendant Pierson, knowing the fox was being chased, shot and killed it.
+Post brought an action against Pierson for trespass in New York state court, and the trial court ruled in his favor.
+Pierson appealed, arguing that Post had no rights to the fox merely because he was chasing it.

-The Court held that the mere pursuit of the wild fox did not give Post a legal right to the animal.
-The Court further ruled that the fox became the property of Pierson, who intercepted and had successfully killed the fox.
-The Court concluded that however uncourteous or unkind Pierson’s conduct was toward Post, it produced no injury or damage for which a legal remedy could be applied.
+The state supreme court held that mere pursuit did not give Post a legal right to the fox, but that it became the property of Pierson, who intercepted and killed the same.
+The court held that however uncourteous or unkind Pierson's conduct was toward Post, it produced no injury or damage for which a legal remedy could be applied.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.